Search

 tdub303/Getty Images

-If you're a little foggy on the difference between a bull vs. bear market, here's a breakdown of this industry jargon and what, if anything, you should consider when these phrases are thrown around.
+Anyone who follows financial news even casually is bound to hear the phrases "bull" and "bear" to describe the stock market.
+If you're a little foggy on the difference between a bull vs. bear market, here's a breakdown of this industry jargon and investing tips during times of market volatility.

-How is a bull or bear market determined?
+What is a bull & bear market?

 In very general terms, a bull market means things are going well for investors—stock prices are rising.
 A bear market is when stock values are heading down.